Skip to content ↓

 • pupils will enjoy reading/writing across a range of genres

-• pupils of all abilities will be able to succeed in all reading lessons/English lesson because work will be appropriately scaffolded
+• pupils of all abilities will be able to succeed in all reading lessons/English lessons because work will be appropriately scaffolded

 • pupils will use a range of strategies for decoding words, not solely relying on phonics